scroll top

 For the purposes of this post, all jewelry in reference is fine jewelry: Gold, platinum, real gemstones, including diamonds, rubies, emeralds, sapphires, as well as semi-precious stones like pearls, opals, tourmaline, coral, onyx, turquoise, amethyst, aquamarine, beryl, citrine, garnet and jade.

 Antique jewelry is at least 100 years old.
-So, as of this writing, an antique ring, earrings, or necklace would be made in 1919 or earlier.
+So, as of this writing, an antique ring, earrings, or necklace would be made in 1924 or earlier.
 Antique jewelry can include items from the Georgian Era, Victorian Era, Edwardian Era, or Art Deco Era.

 Vintage jewelry is at least 20 years old.

 Estate jewelry is simply used jewelry — it could have been previously purchased a few months ago, or be hundreds of years old.
-However, reputable jeweler would always use the term “antique” when applicable — not “estate.”
+However, a reputable jeweler would always use the term “antique” when applicable — not “estate.”

 Heirloom jewelry items are fine jewelry and watches that are passed on through generations — given from mother or grandmother or aunt, uncle, grandfather, or father to a younger generation.